UltronFoundationDev/public_docs/UltronChangelog.md

 **In this file Ultron team lists rollout and development updates for each week for all Ultron Foundation main products.**

+## Ultron foundation updates from 24.04 - 28.04.2023

+**NFT Staking HUB**
+* Custom celery service was written, and health checker completed;
+* Refactoring of the current smart contract and uploading to the testnet - completed;
+* Changes on the contract for data conversion - completed.
+* Implementation of the backend for storing all information about all NFTs with unlocks - completed;
+* Script to verify the data of the old smart contract and the new one - completed.

+**Infrastructure**
+* Scaling of workers - in progress;
+* Celery set up - in progress;

+**UlxScan**
+* Getting uUSDT price from CoinmarketCap - completed
+* Adding a possibility to perform the search in the NFT metadata to find the result by nft id = 0 - completed
+* On the NFT metadata page for buyback and legacy packages, the option of showing zero dollar cap was added;
+* CHAIN TO information saved when the page is updated - completed

+**Bridges**
+* Solving issue with gas estimation - in progress
+* Upgrading the retry system - in progress;
+* Ultron is the default chain if the wallet is not connected - completed;
+* Deploying chainbridge in k8 - in progress;
+* Testing and refinement of the UltronSwap issue notification system -  in progress;
+* End2end tests updated;
+* API Changed to CoinmarketCap API 2.0 - completed;
+* Pop-up adding for loading transaction - in progress;
+* Making adaptive UI for different devices - in progress;

+**Website**
+* Updating Roadmap (in progress)
+* Adding new partner projects to the Ecosystem tab + to the footer - completed;
+* Adding a new photo to Our team - completed;
+* Correcting Our Team info - completed;

 ## Ultron foundation updates from 17.04 - 21.04.2023

 **NFT Staking HUB**